Pierre Denaut: Life

 Denaut visited his entire diocese, travelling through Upper Canada on his way to Detroit, in 1801 and 1802.
-There he created for English-speaking Catholics, the parishes of St. Andrew and St. Raphael, which he entrusted to Rev. Alexander Mcdonell.
+There he created for English-speaking Catholics, the parishes of St. Andrew and St. Raphael, which he entrusted to Alexander Macdonell.
 In 1803, via Burlington and Boston, he visited the Maritime Provinces.
 He put an end to the celebration of patronal feasts in parishes where they gave rise to disorders, and worked closely with the religious congregations established in his diocese.
 An enlightened patron of education, the primary school founded by Abbé Brassard at Nicolet, he made a classical school, now the seminary of Nicolet.
 He also aided in enlarging Montreal College in 1804.
 Bishop Denaut is described as "a modest, humble, reflective man".
 He resisted the encroachments of a British governor claiming the right of presentation to parishes, and opposed the "Royal Institution" investing Protestants with the control of public instruction.
 He was both courteous towards temporal authorities and firm in the defence of episcopal rights.

 Denaut died at Longueuil in 1806 and was buried in the parish church.